 School capacity building and training across Victoria.
 Training includes SAFEMinds sessions, SAFEMinds train the trainer sessions and suicide risk continuum training sessions offered at no cost to participants.

 Psychological support sessions for Student Support Services (SSS) staff to promote their own health and wellbeing.

-Secondary students of Victorian government schools will have easier access to face-to-face and telephone counselling services from headspace.
-Students can access one on one counselling services via a referral made through a centralised contact person within their school.
+Secondary students of Victorian government schools have access to face-to-face and telephone counselling services from headspace.

 School capacity building and training

-headspace will offer refreshed SAFEMinds one day training to increase foundational knowledge of mental health and emerging concerns.
-The training is avialble to primary and secondary school staff and regional staff.
+headspace is continuing to offer refreshed SAFEMinds one day training to increase foundational knowledge of mental health and emerging concerns.
+The training is available to primary and secondary school staff and regional staff.